-The Student will be invited to attend a workshop that will take place at the end of August/beginning of September (once the project has been finished and prior to the new academic year start) to allow an opportunity for all students to get together, discuss their findings and start to develop their professional contact network.
+The Student will be invited to attend a workshop that will take place between 28th-31st August in Edinburgh to allow an opportunity for all students to get together, discuss their findings and start to develop their professional contact network.

 Photos and feedback from Summer Studentship workshop 2016.

 Photos and feedback from Summer Studentship workshop 2013.

 "Mixing with other young budding scientists and having to explain your work and think about other people’s was a great experience.
 It reinvigorated my enthusiasm for my own project and science in general.
 It was also good fun and the group activities worked well.
 Being thrown into a social context with so many new people to meet after many lonely weeks in the lab was a welcome change.
 It was also a great opportunity for talking to experienced scientists in a casual setting which was valuable and interesting".